-An appropriate system was introduced in the area of energy management certified according to EN ISO 50001:2011, which was replaced on the basis of an audit in 2018.
+In order to systematically identify the opportunities for economic energy savings and quantify them, an energy audit in accordance with DIN EN 16247 has been carried out since 2018.
 A specialist team regularly assesses energy efficiency, energy utilization and energy consumption and arranges for the activities to be reviewed by a regular external audit.
 To reduce gasoline consumption at the company, and thus carbon emissions as well, the guidelines on business travel stipulate public transport as the preferred means of transport, for example.
 A Bahncard 100 rail card is optionally available to employees as an alternative to a company car.
 To encourage employees to drive an environmentally friendly car, they receive an additional bonus when they choose a car from a good efficiency class.
 In addition to the switch to LED lighting, old PC desktops are gradually being replaced by new, power-saving laptops.
-Moreover, careful attention is paid to various seals of quality in purchasing decisions, for example when choosing printer paper, and to energy efficiency when selecting new data centers.
+Moreover, careful attention is paid to various green certificates in purchasing decisions, for example when choosing printer paper, and to energy efficiency when selecting new data centers and the use of waste heat.

 A new, energy-efficient building at USU's headquarters in Möglingen was completed and moved into in summer 2020.
 USU Campus provides a great deal of space for flexible, agile work.
 On an area of 1,300 square meters, there are light-filled workplaces, training rooms and presentation and exhibitions space.
 A centrally managed gas absorption heat pump, heated/chilled ceilings, bike racks with charging for e-bikes and a two-story underground garage with 37 charging stations in total for electric vehicles round off the sustainable architecture concept.
+Also, a photovoltaic system was installed for the company's two buildings in Möglingen in the spring of 2023.
+The 186 modules have a total output of 78 KW.
+Five accumulators have a capacity of 97.9 kWh.
+The system generates solar power for offices as well as electric and hybrid vehicles.

 Equal opportunities and diversity are particularly taken into account when recruiting new staff.
 That is why there is a code that contains binding regulations concerning how we recruit and treat staff.
 If regulations are not complied with, the company has an obligation to take action, which can include disciplinary consequences.
 These policies are described in the current USU Compliance Manual.
+USU's principles on diversity, equality and inclusion are set out in a DEI Policy that can be viewed on the USU website.

-The USU Group is aware that only healthy, balanced and satisfied employees can make an optimal contribution to value added and the success of the company.
+USU Group's management is aware that only healthy, balanced and satisfied employees can make an optimal contribution to value added and the company's success.
 Health management is organized by two central areas.
 The Human Resources team is responsible for general measures, contact with health insurance companies, organization, financing/taxation, government subsidies and procuring offers from third parties, such as for calisthenics in the workplace or promoting memberships.
 Facility Management is in charge of activities by the company doctor, ergonomics in the workplace and suitable office equipment.
 It reports to Human Resources, which makes decisions on the planned activities in coordination with the Management Board.